berthubert/googerteller/README.md

 ```
 sudo tcpdump -nql | teller
 ```
 And it should work.
-For the last command, it will again ask you to enter your password.
+For the last command, it may also again ask you to enter your password.

 ## How to compile